garbagemanonfire/datenight/README.md

 * [Twitter API](https://dev.twitter.com/)

 Ver .01
-* Site sketch
+* Site sketch w/ Backbone and Bootswatch
-* Backbone
-* Bootswatch
-* Connect Yelp API
+* Tested Google Maps and Yelp API
-* Reformatted the look and feel

 Ver .02
-* Connected Google maps Geocode API to drop markers.
+* Connected Google maps and Geocode API to drop markers from Yelp Api.

 Ver .03
 * Refactored code to use jquery deffered and to use backbone collections